-It’s an exciting time in the uranium industry for Africa, as countries that have not yet supplied the mineral in the past are beginning to explore and develop mines.
+It’s an exciting time for the uranium industry in Africa, as countries that have not yet supplied the mineral in the past are beginning to explore and develop mines.

 Africa is a large landmass with significant mineral deposits, including uranium.
 It’s an exciting time for uranium mining in Africa, as uranium exploration and uranium mine development are on the rise in several countries across the continent.

 Here’s a look at a selection of regions where uranium mining in Africa is taking center stage.

 South Africa is unique among the countries discussed here in that it has two of its own nuclear reactors, which serve 5 percent of the nation’s electricity demand.

 Energy consumption has been growing exponentially for many decades in the country, and nuclear reactors help South Africa meet those increasing demands.
 The South African government intends to install 1 gigawatt of new nuclear capacity by 2030, and is aiming to extend the operating life of its existing nuclear reactors by 20 years.
 State public utility Eskom supplies about 95 percent of South Africa’s electricity, and approximately 45 percent of the energy demand on the African continent.

 Uranium production in South Africa historically occurred as a by-product of mining for gold or copper, according to the World Nuclear Organization.
 In 1951, a company meant specifically to process by-products for the production of uranium was founded.
 In 1967, this function was assumed by Nuclear Fuels Corporation of South Africa, currently a subsidiary of AngloGold Ashanti (ASX:AGG,NYSE:AU).